 The stakeholders of Visa, MasterCard and Discover (the banks) get together and decide how much they want to charge when you accept their credit cards.

-The banks consider things like processing method (swiped, keyed, e-commerce), card type (rewards, business, consumer), your business type (MCC / SIC code), and a host of other variables to create a long, exhausting list of interchange fees.
+The banks consider things like processing method (swiped, keyed, e-commerce), card type (rewards, business, consumer), your business type (merchant category code), and a host of other variables to create a long, exhausting list of interchange fees.

-Interchange fees are assessed net of refunds and chargebacks, and most are two parts consisting of a percentage and a transaction fee.
+Interchange fees are typically two parts, consisting of a percentage and a transaction fee.
 For example, 1.51% plus $0.10 is the current Visa interchange fee for a swiped consumer credit card.

 Assessments

-However, assessments may be charged differently if you have a bundled pricing model.
+However, assessments may be charged differently if you’re on a bundled pricing model.
 Reason being is that your processor has more control to manipulate pricing on a bundled pricing system.

 The assessments for each card brand are listed below along with the details about when they apply.
 Assessments are changed periodically by the card brands, and this list is updated as changes are announced.